Breast Lift St. Louis

 What is a breast lift?

 A breast lift is a procedure designed to raise the breasts to a higher position and restore a more youthful appearance.
 The removal of excess skin and tightening of the surrounding breast tissue and skin allows for the reshaping and contouring of new breasts and areolas.
-This procedure can also reduce the size of the nipple areolar complex that have become enlarged or stretched out.
+This procedure can also reduce the size of the nipple areolar complex that has become enlarged or stretched out.

 The most common reasons patients give for pursuing this procedure are changes in their breasts due to: